 Patrick Strating - NTS

 Despite competition from China and the US, the Netherlands continues to play a major role in the world of high tech.
 Patrick Strating of NTS believes it starts with high-tech companies that have close ties to top-notch technical universities and continues with ambitious workers that thrive on life-long learning through training.
+NTS organizes the Consultative selling training from time to time.

 Roughly five years ago, NTS started on a new mission: to become a leading supplier of machine equipment for the world’s top OEMs.
 In order to achieve this, the Eindhoven-based company set out on a series of acquisitions to bring in all the necessary expertise and abilities to build high-precision parts, equipment and machines.
 “Our aim is to function in the state-of-the-art domain and beyond, where technology boundaries are pushed,” explains NTS’ Technology Manager of Development & Engineering, Patrick Strating.